benathi/bensblogs/_posts/2023-02-01-multi-query-attention.md

 **Observations**

-* for b ~ 1 or m ~ d, the number of memory access is high compared to the number of operations
+* for $$b \sim 1$$ or $$m \sim d$$, the number of memory access is high compared to the number of operations
-* For multi-query, the offending term m/d is reduced by h to m/(dh)
+* For multi-query, the offending term $$m/d$$ is reduced by $$h$$ to $$m/(dh)$$.

 ### Batch Computation Cost for Multi-Head Attention (can be skipped)

-Batch computation in this case refers to when we compute attentions corresponding to ‘n’ tokens.
-The analysis below shows that the number of memory access per operation is << 1 in which makes it quite efficient.
+Batch computation in this case refers to when we compute attentions corresponding to `n` tokens.
+The analysis below shows that the number of memory access per operation is much less than 1-to-1 in which makes it quite efficient.

 The table below shows the analysis per each operation.
 The memory access complexity are the same for both multi-head and multi-query.
 In practice, the multi-query setting is slightly faster due to lower constants.
-(In MQ, some d^2 terms are reduced to dk for example, but the total complexity is still bounded by d^2)
+(In MQ, some $$d^2$$ terms are reduced to $$dk$$, for example, but the total complexity is still bounded by $$d^2$$)

 <br>
 **Table 2**: Memory Access and Computation Complexities for Batch Computation with Multi-Head and Multi-Query Attention.
+Note that we use `n` and `m` for final calculation of memory access and number of computations quite interchangeably since they are the same.

 $$
 \scriptsize{